+Students must submit a pre-approval form (see Appendix D- 1) to access the graduate travel funds.
+Once they have received department approval, they can then proceed with their travel/conference arrangements.
 The travel funds can be paid out starting September 1 of the academic year.
-As the Departmental Seminar series will not have started by then, students will be on an "honour system" as regards Seminar attendance.
+As the Departmental Seminar series will not have started by then, students will be on an "honour system" with regards to seminar attendance.
 Should the student default on attending the required number of seminars, monies paid out will be requested back from the student or from the student's supervisor's account(s).